 Alain Bartels received a BSc.Hons (1st class) in Mechanical Engineering followed by a Masters degree (Distinction) in Electrical Engineering in 2017.
 Alain combines working in the SHL with PhD studies in soft sensing with the ARC ITRH for Offshore Structures.
 He was a member of the team that won the Young Innovators award at 2017 Perth Unearthed Hackathon, and he was a member of the 2018 Unearthed Hackathon and the Shield-X teams.
 He is active in developing and presenting on the BlueBox project and provides practical support for our use of collaboration tools.

-Aiden Taba is an undergraduate in Electrical Engineering and Finance at UWA.
-He has been working at the SHL since his first year of university mainly developing hardware/software for networked sensors.
-Outside of the SHL, Aiden has completed several internships in the telecommunications, neurotechnology and management consulting fields.
-He is particularly passionate about biomedical engineering and was selected to take part in the 2017 SPARK Co-Lab (Stanford University SPARK Program Affiliate) Medical Device Design Course as an Accelerating Australia Scholarship recipient.
+Aiden Taba is undertaking a Master’s in Electrical Engineering.
+He has been working at the SHL since his first year of university creating hardware/software for networked sensors.
+Outside of the SHL, Aiden is working as a Research Engineer at BRITELab/OncoRes, to develop a medical device used by surgeons to more effectively identify tumours.
+He has also completed internships in the telecommunications, renewables, neurotechnology and management consulting fields.
+He is particularly passionate about biomedical engineering and was selected to take part in the 2017 SPARK Co-Lab (Stanford University SPARK Affiliate) Design Course as an Accelerating Australia Scholar.

 James Digley is a 2nd year undergraduate in Mechanical Engineering and Finance, Fogarty Scholar and part of the BPhi program.
 James is passionate about space and has even spent time volunteering at NASA’s Johnson Space Centre as well as taking part in the Australian Universities Rocket competition.
 He is also the creator of the Perth Science YouTube series www.atomicfrontieronline.com